nanoc/nanoc.app/content/doc/tutorial.md

 NOTE: For more information on rules, see the [rules](/doc/rules/) page.

-Now that you know what compilation and routing rules are, we can customise the rules to handle Markdown files.
+Now that you know what compilation and routing rules are, we can customize the rules to handle Markdown files.
 There is a commented-out example compilation rule that fits our purpose.
 Uncomment the commented-out compilation rule:

     #!ruby
     compile '/**/*.md' do